piyushSinghalDemo/js-plumb-flowchart-builder/README.md

  npm install
  @last

- npm run serve(It will run task on 8082 serveer make sure your system 8082 port is free)
+ npm run serve(It will run task on 8082 server make sure your system 8082 port is free)

  It keeps flowchart builder with drag and drop component